KratosMultiphysics/Kratos/applications/StatisticsApplication/README.md

 #### Distribution

-Distribution methods calculates distribution of a given variable with respect to given norm in a given container. x<sub>i</sub> is the i<sup>th</sup> element's variable value of the corresponding container.
+Distribution methods calculates distribution of a given variable with respect to given norm in a given container in spatial domain. x<sub>i</sub> is the i<sup>th</sup> element's variable value of the corresponding container.
 Result will be a tuple with followings in the same order:

 1. min in the domain or user specified min value
 2. max in the domain or user specified min value